Dental Insurance for Seniors: Coverage Options

 Dental Savings Plans

 Dental savings plans are a great choice for older adults.
 They don't have deductibles, annual maxes, or waiting times.
-Members pay a yearly fee to get discounts on many dental services3>.
-This can save a lot on things like cleanings and x-rays, as well as bigger treatments like crowns and implants.
+Members pay a yearly fee to get discounts on many dental services

 Dental Discount Cards